 Specific Site Responsibilities

 The Member will work with participants in our Career Education and Employment Services programs.
-We have a significant number of participants in need of Digital Literacy assistance.
-So, the specific role the Member will have is to assist participants with basic Digital Literacy.
-We have started to implement the Northstar Digital Literacy assessments, so we anticipate this being a significant part of what the Member will be asked to do in working with participants.
+We have a significant number of participants in need of Digital Literacy assistance, including clients who have never utilized a computer and clients who want to update their computer knowledge for the present day.
+The Member's specific role will be to assist participants with learning digital literacy skills in both instructional (classroom) and tutoring (one-on-one) settings.
+We use Northstar Digital Literacy assessments, so the Member will be asked to administer these assessments to participants.

-Our primary site, 2438 27th Ave., is on public transit.
-The other two potential sites where participants may be, 1900 Chicago and 900 W. Cedar Ave., both are on bus lines, and the Cedar Ave. location is right off the light rail line as well.
+Our Institute, the primary site, 2438 27th Ave South, is on public transit (bus lines 7 and 9).
+The other two potential sites where participants may be, 1900 Chicago and 900 W. Cedar Ave., both are on bus lines, and the Cedar Ave. location is right off the light rail line (Blue line) as well.